Skip to content

 Defining custom placements

-Create a file in the root of your bot folder names building_placements.yml, you should enter placements into this file like below.
+Create a file in the root of your bot folder named <bot_race>_building_placements.yml, you should enter placements into this file like below.
+All entries are optional, and if not specified, ares-sc2 will use default values in its own file or search for calculated alternatives.

 UpperSpawn: